TyberiusPrime/dicodon_optimizer/README.md

 There's even a dependency on codon order (or 'dicodons').

-This library powers the <a href="https://github.com/TyberiusPrime/dicodon-optimizer-webapp">dicodon-optimizer-webapp</a>.
+This library has pretty much been superseeded by <a href="https://github.com/TyberiusPrime/dicodon_optimizer_wasm">dicodon-optimizer-wasm</a>, but if you must do it in python, it might still be useful.